 Go to Tools menu > Preferences > Fees tab and check “Edit Fees Manually”.
-Now on the send tab you will find a field next to the fee slider where you can enter the absolute amount in fees you want to pay.
+Now on the send tab you will see fields where you can set the fee rate or the total amount in fees you want to pay:

 I’m really cheap.
 Tell me how I can save even more money?

-- Check “Replaceable” on the send tab so that you can bump the fee later on if you need to.
-This also allows you to low ball the fee initially.
+- Check “Use Replace-by-fee” under Tools menu > Preferences > Fees tab so that you can low ball the fee initially and bump it later on if you need to.

-If the transaction disappears from the Electrum history tab then you know that it has been ejected from the mempool of the electrum server you are connected to and it is time to rebroadcast it.
-You can do that by going to Tools menu > Load Transaction > From File and select the saved transaction.
-Then click on broadcast to broadcast it again.
+If the transaction status on the history tab says “Local” then you know that it has been ejected from the mempool of the electrum server you are connected to and it is time to rebroadcast it.
+You can do that by right clicking on the transaction, choosing “Details” and then clicking on “Broadcast”.